Skip to main content

 Walker Memorial Prize 2007

 My research focuses largely on eighteenth-century architectural and craft history, with a specific interest in the transmission, reception and production of architecture and craftsmanship in Britain and Ireland.
 I am particularly concerned with the people who populate this building history, and the interdependence between the range of agents responsible for bringing these works into being.
 While investigative documentary research is central to my approach, there is a strong material dimension to my work, which seeks to relate the tangle evidence of a building"s fabric to the often intangible or tacit processes involved in its making.
 My recent research has explored the collaborative nature of work practice within the eighteenth-century building industry, contributing to a burgeoning new direction in the study of architectural labour and agency in the period.
 My doctoral thesis, `Anglo-Irish architectural exchange in the early eighteenth century: patrons, practitioners and pieds-à-terre (TCD, 2016) http://www.tara.tcd.ie/handle/2262/85198 is a cross-disciplinary contextualisation of inter-relationships between British and Irish architectural culture and practice in the first half of the eighteenth century.
 My broader research output has continued to build upon this approach, seeking to disseminate wide-ranging inter-disciplinary findings and methodology in both an academic context and at a wider public interface.
 My work on the research project surrounding the conservation and presentation of the museum at 14 Henrietta Street, Dublin involved collaborative engagement with public bodies and community stakeholders in bringing new research of societal importance to the wider public.
-This work utilised a range of innovative delivery platforms and dissemination tools including the production of multi-media digital content, public symposia and interactive workshops, and the publication of a significant volume on eighteenth century architectural and social history: The Best Address in Town: Henrietta Street, Dublin and its first residents, 1730"80 (Four Courts Press, 2020).
-My role as an Irish Research Council Advanced Laureate Project Fellow on CRAFTVALUE (2019"2023) adopted a similar wide-ranging and rigorously investigative approach in seeking to challenge the traditional focus on the individual designer and patron to create a new skills-based perspective on the architecture of Britain and Ireland in the long eighteenth century. https://craftvalue.org/research-team/ My current role as a post-doctoral research fellow on the European Research Council Advanced Grant Project, STONE-WORK (2023"2028), which seeks to reassess the history of architecture in Britain and Ireland through the lens of material " stone " and making, focuses on retrieval of the craft processes and techniques which produced the finished stone surfaces of classical architecture in the eighteenth century.
+This work utilised a range of innovative delivery platforms and dissemination tools including the production of multi-media digital content, public symposia and interactive workshops, and the publication of a significant volume on eighteenth century architectural and social history: The Best Address in Town: Henrietta Street, Dublin and its first residents, 1730-80 (Four Courts Press, 2020).
+My role as an Irish Research Council Advanced Laureate Project Fellow on CRAFTVALUE (2019-2023) adopted a similar wide-ranging and rigorously investigative approach in seeking to challenge the traditional focus on the individual designer and patron to create a new skills-based perspective on the architecture of Britain and Ireland in the long eighteenth century. https://craftvalue.org/research-team/ My current role as a research fellow on the European Research Council Advanced Grant Project, STONE-WORK (2023-2028), which seeks to reassess the history of architecture in Britain and Ireland through the lens of material - stone - and making, focuses on retrieval of the craft processes and techniques which produced the finished stone surfaces of classical architecture in the eighteenth century.